elshaniart/NFT-Project/README.md

 Step one git clone this project onto your local device

-Step two run npm install to download dependencies
+Step two cd into project & run npm install to download dependencies

 npm start to get the front-end going

 node server.js to get the express backend (boiler plate rn)